Frequently asked questions

-Your reports should be submitted as soon as possible, and normally within one month after the final meeting of the academic year.
-For subject standards examiners concerned only with undergraduate modules, this would normally be after the July PEM (unless there are summer modules to be considered).
-For subject standards examiners involved with postgraduate dissertation modules, this would be in October after the sample moderation/mark confirmation periods.
+For subject standards examiners concerned only with undergraduate modules, the deadline to submit the report is the end of September.
+For subject standards examiners involved with postgraduate dissertation modules, the deadline is the end of October.
 For awards examiners, this would be after receiving the minutes of the mid-October Awards Board.
 All reports should be received by early December.

 Expenses must be claimed using a personal expense claim proforma and sent in hardcopy with all receipts to: